 E. faecium can be pathogenic and cause serious diseases, like meningitis in babies and infections in the heart lining.
 It’s quickly becoming antibiotic resistant and forms biofilms in the body that are hard to get rid of.
 About 90% of medical device infections are thought to be caused by this soil based probiotic! (source)

-RELATED: The truth about antibiotic resistance and how it works from a biologist and my own experiment to prove that antibacterial soap isn’t better
+RELATED: The truth about antibacterial resistance and how it works from a biologist and my own experiment to prove that antibacterial soap isn’t better.

 There’s not a lot of clear studies on this soil based probiotic showing its benefits.
 There are human trials, however there aren’t many that compare a group taking E. faecium to a placebo group, or the probiotic is given along with other supplements.
 It’s hard to tell if the benefits are coming from the supplements, the probiotic, or a combination (source, source, source).